uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ **Support Plan**
   - Basic
     - Personal Health Dashboard 제공
+    - The free plan that provides access to documentation, forums, and basic support features.
   - Developer
+    - Designed for developers running non-production workloads.
+It includes business hours access to Cloud Support Engineers and is suitable for development and testing environments
   - Business
     - Trusted Advisor 제공
+    - Includes 24/7 access to Cloud Support Engineers.
+It is suitable for businesses running production workloads
   - Enterprise
     - Trusted Advisor 제공
     - TAM, SME 지원